 Refreshen Your Knowledge Regularly by Reading the Driver’s Manual

-The above rules of driving will help enjoy a comfortable commute every time you hit the road.
+The above rules of the road will help enjoy a comfortable commute every time you drive.
 It is always important to be vigilant of other drivers and pedestrians that may be in your vicinity to avoid accidents.
 It is also important to re-read the Driver’s Handbook from time to time as it helps you remember driving safety practices and learn new driving laws.

 While this list of rules may seem long initially, all of these actions will become second nature as you gain driving experience.
 Creating small habits such as putting on your seatbelt as soon as you enter your vehicle will keep safety at the front of your mind.